gazebosim/gz-transport/tutorials/21_contribute.md

 14. Done, phew.

-    Once you have met all the requirements, you're code will be merged.
+    Once you have met all the requirements, your code will be merged.
 Thanks for improving Ignition Transport!

 ### Internal Developers